Terms of Service

 Payments and Refunds

 Everyone has good intentions.
 Unfortunately, that does not put food on the table for my family or fuel our family spacecraft.
-If you receive a service or product from me, I expect the stated compensation before or upon delivery.
-By nature, when receiving, requesting, or showing interest in artwork, you affirm that it has value.
-Droids that think otherwise will not be served at this cantina.
+If you receive a service or product from me, I expect full compensation before or upon delivery.
+By nature, when receiving, requesting, or showing interest in artwork, you affirm its value.

 If you believe that a product purchased from me is damaged, contact me immediately!
 I stand behind the quality of my art, and will work with vendors to deliver finished products that are free of glaring soul-crushing defects.
 However, any unreasonable discrepancies in print quality, shipping damages, etc., must be communicated in a timely manner (within 14 days of delivery) if they are to be remedied.

 Of course, art is made to be enjoyed; and I invite you to do so legally!
-By downloading, purchasing, and in any way consuming my artwork, you are agreeing that you have read this TOS and agree to these terms.
+By downloading, purchasing, and in any way consuming my artwork, you are agreeing that you have read this Terms of Service, and agree to these terms.

 As one who appreciates art, you know the final product must match the quality and presentation of the art work it is displaying.
 If for some reason you do not feel that you could confidently recommend this product to a close friend please let me know right away.
 It is my name on the work and I stand behind it.

 Books may be returned.
-You will need to pay return shipping and a 10% "re-stocking fee" to cover my costs.
+You will need to pay return shipping and a 10% re-stocking fee.

-Feel free to Contact Me with specific questions & concerns, or simply to discuss comparisons of interpreter droids for binary speaking moisture vaporators.
+Feel free to Contact Me with specific questions & concerns.

 We utilize the Facebook Pixel, which means that we let Facebook know when we have a website visit.
 What's the point of that?
 Well, is seems to be the primary method that Facebook uses for businesses to reach their audiences.
 So if you see an advertisement on Facebook for EricElwellArt.com it is most likely because you've already been here, and you're already a fan (aww, you're the best!).
 How could Facebook know that unless we tell them; and how could we sleep at night without telling you that we tell them?
 So, tell your friends that we told you that we told Facebook that you visited this website.
 Just be careful with that kind of gossip.
 You know that talk always comes full circle.
 It's like that crazy illustration by Norman Rockwell, "The Gossips".